 Reaching out to the customer at the right time is crucial for the success of your email campaign.
 If you send an email when your subscribers are sleeping, you might lose out on a possible conversion.
 That’s why you need to identify the right time and day to send your emails.

-Many businesses believe that the best day and time to send out an email is Tuesday at 10 am.
+You might have come across studies that report things like that the best day and time to send out an email is Tuesday at 10 am.
 While this time of day and day of the week does tend to be effective for a lot of business and brands, it’s important to consider your specific audience and situation when deciding when to send out your campaigns.

 It’s also worth noting that the best time to send emails can differ depending on whether you’re operating as a B2C or B2C business.